Support for Carers

 West Berkshire Council grant-funds the following voluntary organisations to provide specific support and services to carers:

-They're able to advise on financial help (such as grants, benefits and discounts) and rights in employment.
+The Partnership provide information and advice to unpaid carers to help support their physical and emotional wellbeing and are able to advise on financial help (such as grants, benefits and discounts) and rights in employment.
 They also signpost to a host of other relevant services.

 Crossroads Care Oxfordshire and West Berkshire

 - the provision of transport for doctor, hospital or other appointments